Efficient quantum circuit for singular value thresholding: Conclusions

 \section{Conclusions}

 Nowadays, the quantum circuit model is the most popular and developed model for universal quantum computation.
 We further investigated the QSVT algorithm which we proposed in Ref. \cite{Duan17} by providing the possibility to implement the algorithm on a quantum computer via the circuit model.
-The scalable quantum circuit is presented, in which the key subroutine of the controlled rotation is designed by introducing an adjustable parameter $\alpha$.
-We provided two methods to compute the value of $\alpha$ to ensure high probability and high fidelity readout and conducted numerical experiments.
+The scalable quantum circuit is presented, in which the key subroutine of the controlled rotation is designed by introducing Newton's method and an adjustable parameter $\alpha$.
+We simplified the Newton iteration function in terms of an intermediate variable and reduce the number of Newton iterations with the help of a magic initial state.
+Then we analyzed the space/time complexity of the designed quantum circuit which shows that the number of qubits and gates required in the quantum circuit are $O\left[ {{{\log }_2}\left( {pq} /{\varepsilon} \right)} \right]$ and $O\left[ {ploy\log_2 \left( {1/\varepsilon } \right)} \right]$ respectively.
+Moreover, we provided two methods to compute the value of $\alpha$ to ensure high probability and high fidelity readout and conducted numerical experiments.
 The numerical results show that under different inputs, our method can output high probability and high fidelity in one iteration of the quantum circuit.
 Furthermore, we present a small-scale circuit as an example to verify the algorithm.
 We hope that our research motivates experimentalists to conduct new investigations in quantum computation.